samuraibeach/theallyn/index.md

 - file: home/relax.jpg

 ---
-> Imagine a place where you can hear the river running over the rocks and the area is so unspoilt that the air itself is almost blue.
-Where nearby rainforest surrounds you with the quiet secrets that makes you wonder what lies beyond, with streams and waterfalls so clear that you can look into the world below.
+> _"Imagine a place where you can hear the river running over the rocks and the area is so unspoilt that the air itself is almost blue.
+Where nearby rainforest surrounds you with the quiet secrets that makes you wonder what lies beyond, with streams and waterfalls so clear that you can look into the world below"_

 The Allyn Riverside Cabins, for those seeking seclusion and a chance to get away from all the hustle, are located near the World Heritage Listed - Barrington Tops.